heros

 bool

-_get_local_hero_callbacks(event: callable) list
+_get_local_hero_callbacks(event: collections.abc.Callable) list

 Get a list of dictionary representations of the callbacks of an event of the LocalHERO.